Toronto Alexithymia Scale: Structure, Scoring and Interpretation

 Subscale scores can provide insight into specific areas of emotional difficulty.
 The subscale with the higher score indicates the area where the individual experiences the greatest challenge.
 However, the total score is considered the most reliable estimate of alexithymia.
+The TAS-20 EOT subscale has consistently been found to have low reliability, with a number of researchers therefore advising against its use.

 Psychometric properties

-The TAS-20 has demonstrated good psychometric properties in both clinical and non-clinical populations.
-Research has shown that the scale has good levels of internal consistency, indicating that the items reliably measure the construct of alexithymia.
+The TAS-20 has demonstrated generally good psychometric properties in both clinical and non-clinical populations.
+Research has shown that the scale has good levels of internal consistency at the total scale level, indicating that most of the items reliably measure the construct of alexithymia.
 Studies also support its test-retest reliability, suggesting that individuals' scores remain relatively stable over short intervals of time.

-Research supports the three-factor structure for the scale, reflecting the alexithymia construct.
+Research supports the three-factor structure for the scale, reflecting the alexithymia construct, though the EOT subscale factor often has low reliability and some items that have issues in their factor loadings.
 The TAS-20 scale also shows evidence of convergent validity and concurrent validity.

 Additionally, a small statistically significant difference was found between the mean TAS-20 score for men (51.14) and women (48.99).

 Limitations

 Despite its widespread use, the TAS-20 has been criticised for several limitations.
-Research has shown that the Externally Oriented Thinking (EOT) subscale often demonstrates weaker internal consistency and factor loading compared to the other subscales.
-This issue is especially prevalent in many of the translated versions of the TAS-20 and leads to questioning this factor scale as a subscale.
+Research has shown that the Externally Oriented Thinking (EOT) subscale often demonstrates poor internal consistency and factor loadings.
+This issue is evident in the original English version of the TAS-20, as well as the translated versions of the TAS-20.
+This pattern has lead to questioning of the use of this factor scale as a subscale and the content of some of its items.

+Concerns have also been raised about the discriminant validity of the TAS-20, with findings that its DIF subscale may be confounded in measuring how distressed people currently are.
+Several studies that have compared the TAS-20 to other alexithymia measures have found that this appears to be an issue unique to the TAS-20, leading to some calls for TAS-20 item revisions or exclusions.

 Another limitation is the reliance on self-reported data to assess alexithymia.
-Critics argue that individuals high in alexithymia may lack the self-awareness necessary to accurately complete a questionnaire measuring their emotional difficulties.
+Critics argue that some individuals high in alexithymia may lack the self-awareness necessary to accurately complete a questionnaire measuring their emotional difficulties.
 This limitation was also acknowledged by the original authors early on.
 To address this, the developers suggested supplementing the TAS-20 with interviews and developed the Toronto Structured Interview for Alexithymia.